SceneFun3D/documentation/docs/benchmarks/guidelines.md

 **Benchmark results** are evaluated on the hidden test set for which we do not provide the ground-truth annotations.
 The benchmark is hosted on EvalAI and can be found [here (coming soon)](site:benchmarks/guidelines).

-Prior to making a submission on the evaluation benchmark, make sure the submission is in the correct format.
+Prior to making a submission on the evaluation benchmark, make sure the submission is in the correct format by following the instructions outlined for each task.
 Otherwise, the submission will fail.

+On the benchmark submission page, you can submit to both the validation and test splits.
+Since evaluation on the validation split can also be performed locally, this step acts as an optional sanity check. **Only test split submissions count towards official benchmarking**.

 In the sections below, you can find information about evaluation and benchmark submissions and description for each task: